lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 // Allows changing the permissions (adding + removing) of addresses CHANGEPERMISSIONS   = 0x0000000000000000000000000000000000000000000000000000000000000002;
 // .... .... ....
 0100
-// Allows adding new permissions to addresses (removing permission disallowed) ADDPERMISSIONS      = 0x0000000000000000000000000000000000000000000000000000000000000004;
+// Allows adding new controller addresses by granting them some permissions ADDPERMISSIONS      = 0x0000000000000000000000000000000000000000000000000000000000000004;
 // .... .... ....
 1000
 // Allows setting data on the controlled contract